Council of State Science Supervisors

 CSSS Community Projects

 During the sudden crisis of the COVID-19 global pandemic, CSSS members embarked on a collective effort to develop guidance and support structures through the Community Projects Initiative which aimed to address the immediate and long-term need of the membership and greater science education community.
 The documents or resources developed and provided below do not represent official CSSS documents approved by the Board, rather collective efforts to identify and develop resources needed by the community during this time and represent a long standing tradition of CSSS members to support one another and other science educators across the nation in times of need.
+As new resources are developed for this era of learning, they will be added at the top.

 All final documents for Immediate Supports During School Closures, including editable PDF forms can be found here.